runtimerobotics/fusion360-urdf-ros2/README.md

 Here’s a list of things you have to consider before start modelling the robot to make it work with the script:

 - **Define all robot links as Components Definitions**:
-  - Ensure all "links" are defined as components in your model.
+  - Ensure all robot "links" are defined as components in your model.
   - Models like the SpotMini robot need a properly defined `base_link`.

 - **Joint Definition**: